RickvBork/railns.NetX/line_creation/README.md

 	* Hillclimber Simulated Annealing: TODO.
 * Random Walk: Randomly generates a track.
 No heuristics involved.
 * Smart Random Walk: A variation of the Random Walk, with some heuristics: TODO.
-* Depth First Seach (Not finished yet): TODO - From a start node, it walks each valid track possible.
-Then results of other nodes are combined to form a service with the least number of comflicts and the highest possible coverage of critical tracks.

 ## Classes directory